CoderLine/alphaSkia/lib/dotnet/AlphaSkia.Native.iOS/README.md

-﻿# AlphaSkia iOS Runtime Dependencies
+﻿# alphaSkia iOS Runtime Dependencies

-This package contains the AlphaSkia runtime dependencies for iOS
+This package contains the alphaSkia runtime dependencies for iOS